How to Apply

 Note: Applicants with foreign undergraduate credentials and/or non-immigrant, international status should refer to the special instructions for international applicants for more information.
 Admitted international students can refer to the international student welcome page.

-Please click the FAQ link at left for commonly asked questions and answers.
+Please see the FAQs for commonly asked questions and answers.
 Prospective students should register via the 'Request Info' link above for announcements about program information sessions, webinars, and events.
 For any questions that are not answered via the resources on this website, please email email@example.com.